 Consistency

-Consistency is a principle of good regulation; it helps to create clarity which leads to good practice amongst businesses.
-That’s why we strive to ensure that the rulings reached by the ASA and the advertising standards set by CAP are consistent.
 We believe that consistency is best achieved through open communication with businesses, consumers and other regulators to create a shared sense of understanding of what rules and standards mean.
 We do this by being transparent in our decision making and by providing effective channels of communication to help guide the regulatory decisions we take.

-If you’re concerned that we’re being inconsistent in our regulation and neither the CAP consultation process nor the ASA complaints handling process are the appropriate means of registering your concern, please contact us.
+If you’re concerned that we’re being inconsistent in our regulation and neither the CAP consultation process nor the ASA complaints handling process are the appropriate means of registering your concern, please contact us

 In particular, we want to hear from businesses who feel that the requirements we place on them conflict with other legal or regulatory restrictions, or if our advice differs from the advice given by another regulatory body.